-The orbit is Geo-synchronous when the ground track in the Earth Fixed reference frame repeats precisely after a constant integer number of orbits.
+The orbit is Geo-synchronous when the ground tracks repeats precisely after a constant number of integer days (repeat cycle) and a constant number of integer orbits (cycle length).

 6.2 Orbit Types

 6.2.1 Reference Orbit

 The reference orbit consists of a scenario file, containing orbit information per repeat cycle change, i.e. the position and velocity vectors expressed in the Earth fixed reference frame, corresponding to the ascending node of that orbit and its associated time.